 According to the scientific community, in order to conduct voice identification, the following process is followed by the audio forensic expert:

-- Make sure the unknown recording has a sufficient amount of words
+- Make sure the unknown recording has a sufficient number of words

 - Make sure recording is clear and free from noise

 - Sufficient frequency range of recording (telephone calls are a leader in lack of frequency)

 - Exact exemplar creation using available exact electronics